 What is SBA Form 912, and Do You Need to Complete It?

-Since the SBA uses this form as part of its assessment of your eligibility for any small business loan that they back, familiarizing yourself with this form is critical.
-If you’re currently in the process of applying for an SBA loan, keep reading to learn more about the SBA Form 912 so that you can determine if you’ll need to complete it.
+If you’re currently in the process of applying for an SBA loan, keep reading to learn more about SBA Form 912 so that you can determine what’s needed to complete it.

 Everything You Need to Know About SBA Form 912:

 Do I Need to Complete SBA Form 912?

 Any small business owner who’s applying for an SBA loan could be required to fill out this form.
 However, if you don’t have a criminal record or any sort of criminal history, you may not be asked to complete it.

 That said, different lenders have their own procedures, so while one lender may require you to complete SBA Form 912, another might not.
 In addition, if you’re seeking the SBA’s most popular loan options (SBA 7a and SBA 504), you’ll definitely be required to complete it.

 If you’re unsure about whether you’ll need to submit form 912, you should ask your lender if they require the form, so that you’ll be prepared if necessary.